RahulXTmCoding/ORM-Framework/README.md

 Java-based Framework for Object Relational Mapping.
 The framework sets you SQL free.
 It does all the SQL operations 'under the hood' without letting you know.
 User Just Create a object of TMORMframework and all the work can be done using this object.User can execute most of the sql Queries without even knowing any sql.

 This Framework Free the user from all the work of managing database and learning sql Update/Query Statements.
+This Orm Framework is Specially for Mysql only.

 Benifits of using ORM FrameWork:-
 ======================================